-Herbert Armstrong was heard at Feast sites (i. e., in 1972 in Penticton, BC, Canada) to say, “Follow me!
+Herbert Armstrong was heard at Feast sites (i.e., in 1972 in Penticton, BC, Canada) to say, “Follow me!
 I will lead you into the Kingdom!”
-(See: 2010 letter to ESN): and He [God] is speaking through me!”
+(Read about this in a 2010 letter to ESN): and He [God] is speaking through me!”
 The ironic thing is that it was HWA who then turned around and taught members that they “weren’t following a man, but God.”
 As a result, we hear many of his followers (especially in the totalistic offshoots such as Philadelphia Church of God, Restored Church of God, etc.) talk more about Herbert Armstrong and his “God revealed truths” than they do about the Lord Jesus Christ.

 HWA was able to convince many readers and members that it was God who was speaking through him (instead of God speaking through His Son.
 See Heb.
 1:2a).
 Consequently, without understanding how HWA was setting them up to be controlled and financially exploited, they came to trust him.

 HWA also gave out over 200 false prophecies (not “speculations”) which he said were to take place “within 5, 10 and 20 years.”
 (See: Did Herbert Armstrong Set Dates?)
 The Bible shows that it only takes one false prophecy to make someone a false prophet (Deuteronomy 18:22); therefore, wouldn’t this show that members were not only following a man (especially a man’s interpretation of God’s Word), but a false prophet?

 I thought Herbert Armstrong said to “listen to no man”: